 The living world that we humans are a part of was shaped over billions of years of evolution.
-Over time, different organisms have adapted genetically via natural selection to different environments: Polar bears are designed to live in cold, arctic habits and eat a meat-heavy diet; cows function best when they have access to green, open pastures covered in grass; tigers are morphologically sculpted to eat primarily meat and live in hot, sunny environments; and so forth.
+Over time, different organisms have adapted genetically via natural selection to different environments: Polar bears are designed to live in a cold, arctic habitat and eat a meat-heavy diet; cows function best when they have access to green, open pastures covered in grass; tigers are morphologically sculpted to eat primarily meat and live in a hot, sunny environment; and so forth.

 Why it’s important to know about evolutionary mismatch theory

 The evolutionary mismatch concept is particularly relevant in the times in which we live, seeing as the environment of the Earth has changed dramatically over the most recent millennia, in large part because of human activities.
 As a result, many organisms, including most humans, today live in an environment that is mismatched with their biology.

-The infographics below depict the relationship between environmental change, evolutionary mismatches, and the health of contemporary humans.
+The infographics below depict the relationship between environmental change, evolutionary mismatch, and organismal health.